 What percentage of payroll should be spent on training?

-ATD 2025 SOIR does not publish a single 'best-in-class percentage of payroll' figure in the free summary.
-Instead it reports absolute spend per employee ($1,054) and cost per learning hour used ($165).
-The common '2-4 percent of payroll, 11 percent best-in-class' figure sometimes attributed to ATD is not in the 2025 public press release.
+ATD's State of the Industry free summaries do not publish a single 'best-in-class percentage of payroll' figure.
+Instead they report absolute spend per employee ($846 for 2025; $1,254 for 2024) and cost per learning hour used ($165 for 2024).
+The common '2-4 percent of payroll, 11 percent best-in-class' figure sometimes attributed to ATD is not in the public press releases.
 Use the dollar anchors and your own loaded-salary figures to derive a defensible percentage for your board deck.

 How much does sales training cost?